Robust Dynamic Multi-Modal Data Fusion: A Model Uncertainty Perspective: Introduction

+In this paper, we propose a novel model uncertainty based point of view to address the aforementioned challenge.
+We show that by introducing a notion termed modality ``\emph{usefulness}", and then enumerating possible values of the ``\emph{usefulness}" vector, we can construct a set of candidate models characterizing all possible forms of the data generative process.
+In particular, based on the above perspective, we propose a DMA based MMDF algorithm and demonstrate its remarkable performance benefit compared with existent state-of-the-art methods.

-From a computation perspective, our algorithm has straightforward connections to several existent robust particle filtering (RPF) methods such as in \cite{liu2017robust,liu2011instantaneous,liu2018ilapf,liu2019robust,liu2020data,qi2019dynamic,el2021particle,song2020particle,urteaga2016sequential}.
+From a computation perspective, our algorithm has straightforward connections to robust particle filtering (RPF) methods in \cite{liu2017robust,liu2011instantaneous,liu2018ilapf,liu2019robust,liu2020data,qi2019dynamic,el2021particle,song2020particle,urteaga2016sequential}.
 The difference lies in that such RPF methods focus on how to handle uncertainties underlying the state-transition function or how to model the observation noise.
 In contrast, our algorithm presented here addresses the uncertainty underlying the ideal way in which the cross-modal observations are fused.
 The term ``ideal way" means the way that is consistent with the true data generating mechanism, which is also the way that leads to the most accurate state estimations.
+Our method also has a relationship in spirit with trust models \cite{cho2015survey,liu2020survey}.
+In particular, if we take the ``\emph{usefulness}" value as a trust metric, then our method can be regarded as a probabilistic trust model.
+Existent trust models consider co-modal data generated in linear Gaussian systems (see e.g., \cite{wang2017online,liu2015toward,liu2017state}), or focus on fusion of information generated from multiple sources including human in a static setting \cite{pong2007empirical,nevell2010fusion,josang2012interpretation,stampouli2010fusion}.
+In contrast, our model presented here can deal with cross-modal DF in the context of nonlinear non-Gaussian dynamic systems.

 The main contribution of this paper is threefold.
-First, we view the problem of MMDF under unexpected modality failures from a model uncertainty perspective and then propose a novel MMDF model for nonlinear non-Gaussian dynamic systems (Section \ref{sec:proposed_model}).
-Second, based on this model, we derive a corresponding algorithm (Section \ref{sec:algorithm}).
-Third, we test our algorithm based on comprehensive experiments.
+First, we provide a model uncertainty based perspective to view the problem MMDF.
+Using this perspective, we propose a model for cross-modal DF in nonlinear non-Gaussian dynamic systems (Section \ref{sec:proposed_model}).
+Then we derive a corresponding algorithm based on that model (Section \ref{sec:algorithm}).
+Finally, we test our algorithm based on comprehensive experiments and make our code and data open source at \url{https://github.com/robinlau1981/fusion}.
 Results show a remarkable performance advantage of our algorithm over state-of-the-art methods (Section \ref{sec:experiment}).
-Codes and data are available at \url{https://github.com/robinlau1981/fusion}.